bcc5160/DoctorDaleksDesert/README.md

 # Doctor Daleks and the Desert
 [Game for IST 446] A 2D Platformer game created in Unity.
 It is based on the BBC hit show "Doctor Who".

-Play a live version of the game [here](doctordalekdesert.site88.net).
+Play a live version of the game here: doctordalekdesert.site88.net.

 <br>
 ###Controls: